wilvk/blog-hugo/content/posts/how-does-sos-work-with-dotnet-core.md

 SoS is an acronym for Son Of Strike, and is the prededessor of Strike, which previously interacted with the original .NET CLR called 'Lightning".
 There is a back story to why SoS is called what it is [here](https://stackoverflow.com/a/3573049/512965), but it is essentially a low-level debugger for .NET and dotnet core frameworks.

-Under .NET, it integrated with WinDbg for debugging .NET applications.
-Under dotnet core, is integrated into LLDB.
-LLDB is a low-level debugger that is part of the LLVM framework.
-It is open-source and is available in the [diagnostics repository](https://github.com/dotnet/diagnostics).
+Under the .NET Framework, it integrated with WinDbg for debugging .NET applications.
+Under dotnet core, it is integrated into LLDB.
+LLDB is a low-level debugger that is part of the [LLVM framework](https://llvm.org/).
+SoS for LLVM is open-source and is available in the [diagnostics repository](https://github.com/dotnet/diagnostics).

 In dotnet core, all debugging is abstracted through the Data Access Component (DAC) via 2(?) different interfaces:
 - ICorDebug